 As you read both of these, we’re sure you can feel the difference and if you can feel it, your partner will also!

-If you’re afraid to say what you think or what you feel, don’t stay frustrated and don’t say or do something you’ll come to regret later.
+If you’re afraid to approach sticky conversations and to say what you think or what you feel, don’t stay frustrated and don’t say or do something you’ll come to regret later.

 Again, the 3 steps we just talked about are:

-Change your mindset, change your strategy and change your words.
+Change your mindset, change your approach and change your words.

 Use our 3 communication tips and create the relationship you’ve always wanted.